 Diagnostic guides, buyer education, and notes from the shop.

 Three decades of auto, logistics, and OEM parts experience — distilled into articles that actually help.
-No SEO filler — just the stuff Chris would tell you over the phone.
+No marketing fluff — just the stuff Chris would tell you over the phone.

 The Parts the Dealer Can't Get You Anymore